🏈 Lions NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 After a 9-8 step back following their historic NFC Championship run, the Detroit Lions hold the No. 17 pick and have a glaring hole at left tackle after parting ways with Taylor Decker - a problem they need to solve before Jared Goff takes another snap behind this offensive line.

-As part of our NFL draft predictions for every team, we break down the Lions' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Detroit will draft in the first round, which begins Thursday at 8 p.m.
+As part of our NFL draft predictions for every team, we break down the Lions' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Detroit will draft in the first round, which begins tonight at 8 p.m.
 ET live on ABC, ESPN, and NFL Network.

 📊 Lions draft picks 2026